+The M&Ms provision was included in Van Halen’s contracts as a simple way to determine whether the technical specifications of the contract had been thoroughly read and understood.
+Van Halen was one of the first bands to take huge concert productions on the road.
 Unfortunately, they experienced many technical errors at different venues: whether it was the girders couldn’t support the weight, or the flooring would sink in, or the doors weren’t big enough to move the gear through.
 For quality purposes, Van Halen would put different provisions into the contract rider just to see if every last detail was addressed.

-As Van Halen lead singer David Lee Roth explained

-“The contract rider read like a version of the Chinese Yellow Pages because there was so much equipment, and so many human beings to make it function.
+As Van Halen lead singer David Lee Roth explained: “The contract rider read like a version of the Yellow Pages because there was so much equipment, and so many human beings to make it function.
 So just as a little test, in the technical aspect of the rider, it would say ‘Article 148: There will be fifteen amperage voltage sockets at twenty-foot spaces, evenly, providing nineteen amperes.’
 This kind of thing.
-And article number 126, in the middle of nowhere, was: ‘There will be no brown M&M’s in the backstage area, upon pain of forfeiture of the show, with full compensation.’
+And article number 126, in the middle of nowhere, was: ‘There will be no brown M&Ms in the backstage area, upon pain of forfeiture of the show, with full compensation.’
 So, when I would walk backstage, if I saw a brown M&M in that bowl … well, we knew we would have to line-check the entire production.
 Guaranteed you’re going to arrive at a technical error.
 They didn’t read the contract.
 Guaranteed you’d run into a problem.
 Sometimes it would threaten to just destroy the whole show.
 Something like, literally, life-threatening.”

 How often do you think you are aware of the brown M&M rule?